sanjeetkumaritoutlook/angular-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.

+## Start by generating environments

+Start by generating environments to create the src/environments/ directory and configure the project to use file replacements.

+default deprecated from angular 15

+ng generate environments

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.